Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons

-From these data, several central components of the system are defined, extracted, and assembled for the game-theory based data analysis roughly defined here, with exposition provided in referenced passages: \begin{enumerate} \item costs ($q\in\mathbb{R}$) are local measures of MV consequences determined from clinical data linked to VILI or PVS state ((\S\ref{ssec:consequences}) \item contexts ($c\in\mathcal{C}$) partition the joint PVS-time domain into bins that are, by hypothesis or assumption, expected to contain directly comparable states such as patient phenotypes or sub-phenotypes, applied therapies (such as specific ventilator modes), and/or time periods (\S\ref{ssec:contexts}) \item breath phenotypes ($\phi\in\Phi_c$ for $c\in\mathcal{C}$) partition the observable PVS breath space for a given context into a low-dimensional set of classes (\S\ref{ssec:ptypes}) \item strategies ($\pi\in\Pi$) are local breath behaviors quantified by time-windowed statistical summaries of breath phenotypes (\S\ref{ssec:strategies}) \end{enumerate} These terms are used to quantify PVS behavior and MV consequence data which can be related through games.
-In this framework, \emph{patient} phenotypes (e.g.,\cite{gordon2024icu}) are considered in contexts, while \emph{breath} phenotypes $\phi$ partition the breath space within a given context (but may not be specific to that context).
-Unless otherwise stated, phenotypes hereafter generally refer to breath phenotypes.
+The clinical data detailed above inform the components of the pairwise-comparison framework, which are sketched here and expanded in referenced passages: \begin{enumerate} \item costs ($q\in\mathbb{R}$) are local measures of MV consequences determined from clinical data linked to VILI or PVS state (\S\ref{ssec:consequences}) \item contexts ($c\in\mathcal{C}$) partition the joint PVS-time domain into bins that are, by hypothesis, expected to contain directly comparable states such as patient phenotypes or sub-phenotypes, applied therapies (such as specific ventilator modes), and/or time periods (\S\ref{ssec:contexts}) \item breath categories ($\phi\in\Phi_c$ for $c\in\mathcal{C}$) partition the observable PVS breath space for a given context into a low-dimensional set of classes (\S\ref{ssec:ptypes}) \item strategies ($\pi\in\Pi$) are local breath behaviors quantified by time-windowed statistical summaries of breath types (\S\ref{ssec:strategies}) \end{enumerate} These terms quantify PVS behaviors and MV consequences related through game comparison to empirically identify the payoff matrix $(\mathbf{P})$ (\S\ref{sec:EGT}) within each context separately.